-Issue / Comments Addressed in REF Section in Appendix E Removing vegetation along Buffalo creek reserve won't increase visibility.
-Noted Animals coming out of National Park & entering Kittys Creek & other areas need habitat preserved.
+Issue / Comments Addressed in REF Section in Appendix E increase visibility.
+Animals coming out of National Park &amp; entering Kitty's Creek &amp; other areas need habitat preserved.
 Sugar gliders need trees in this area.
-Eco Logical Australia (Appendix D) found that the areas impacted, which included habitat for flora and fauna species, were not considered to represent a significant portion of key habitat such that it would significantly impact these threatened / migratory species through the disruption to their breeding cycles.
+Eco Logical Australia ( Appendix D ) found that the areas impacted, which included habitat for flora and fauna species, were not considered to represent a significant portion of key habitat such that it would significantly impact these threatened / migratory species through the disruption to their breeding cycles.
 The majority of habitat elements present in the study area would not be impacted by the proposal.
 Further, works would not isolate any currently interconnecting areas of habitat, impact on habitat critical to the survival of species, introduce diseases, or result in the introduction of invasive species that are harmful to any species potentially present.
 Section 3.1.4 Trees are corridor into Lane Cove and National Park.
 Section 5.2 : The proposed works require minimal tree removal.
 The majority of habitat elements present in the study area would not be impacted by the proposal, including Lane Cove National Park.
 Further, works would not isolate any currently interconnecting areas of habitat, impact on habitat critical to the survival of species, introduce diseases, or result in the introduction of invasive species that are harmful to any species potentially present Section 3.1.4 Noise to neighbours when trees are removed along the rock- face.
 Section 5.3.3 considers noise and noise mitigation measures.
 Section 3.1.4 Rock Excavation Aboriginal heritage issue with rock face.
-Section 5.3.4 : There are no known Aboriginal Heritage values which will be affected by the works.
-Chance discovery protocols will be maintained and followed during the works.
+Section 5.3.4 : There are no known Aboriginal Heritage values which would be affected by the works.
+Chance discovery protocols would be maintained and followed during the works.
 Section 3.1.4 Lane Cove National Park and Field of Mars are heritage items in the LEP.
-Section 5.3.4 : It is not expected that any known heritage items including Lane Cove National Park and Field of Mars will be significantly impacted by the proposed works.
+Section 5.3.4 : It is not expected that any known heritage items including Lane Cove National Park and Field of Mars would be significantly impacted by the proposed works.
 Section 3.1.4 Worried about rocks slippage once work commences close to Imperial Avenue.
 This is a safety/design consideration and not relevant to the REF.
 Section 3.1.4 Restoration and Landscaping 4 comments referring to the use of endemic vegetation for re- planting.
-Section 5.2 and Section 5.3.7 : Council has advised that locally propagated species will be used.
-It is recommended that where possible, all native tree and plant species must be retained, and following completion of the works, all areas which have been disturbed by the works should be restored (e.g. re-vegetated) with endemic species as soon as practicable.
+Section 5.2 and Section 5.3.7 : Throughout the study area, revegetation and landscaping would be done by using native plants which would come from local nursery's that have species native to the study area.
+Seeds of removed trees would be saved and distributed to local bush care groups who would use them for future planting in the area.
+It has been recommended that planting choices would consider species that would contribute towards the long-term canopy connection for fauna crossing Pittwater Road.
 Section 3.1.5 Effort during construction to minimise siltation to the surrounding creeks.
 Section 5.1.3 : An Erosion and Sediment Control Plan (ESCP) must be approved before commencement of the works and must be followed by the appointed contractor.
-This will cover issues relating to the erosion of exposed soils and sedimentation within surrounding creeks.
+This would cover issues relating to the erosion of exposed soils and sedimentation within surrounding creeks.
 Section 3.1.5 The two creek lines are important areas for birds and possums; trees should replace those removed.
-Consideration to fauna crossing the road.
-Section 5.2 : Eco Logical Australia found that the areas impacted, which included habitat for flora and fauna species, were not considered to represent a significant portion of key habitat such that it would significantly impact these threatened / migratory species through the disruption to their breeding cycles.
-The majority of Section 3.1.5
+Consideration Section 5.2 : Eco Logical Australia found that the areas impacted, which included habitat for flora and fauna species, were not considered to represent a significant portion of key habitat such that it would significantly impact these threatened / migratory species Section 3.1.5